Find a Part Now

 Engines and drivetrains carried over from the Mustang II including the 2.3 L I4, 2.8 L V6, and 4.9 L V8 engines.
 A troublesome 2.3 L turbocharged I4 was available during initial production startup and then reappeared after undergoing improvements for the mid-year introduction of the 1983 turbo GT.
 The 2.8 L V6, in short supply, was replaced with a 3.3 L I6 engine during the 1979 model year.
 That engine was ultimately replaced with a new 3.8 L V6 for 1983.
 The 302 cu in (4.9 L) V8 was suspended after 1979 and replaced with a smaller, 4.2 L V8 which was dropped in favor of the high output 302 cu in (4.9 L) V8 for 1982.

-From 1979 to 1986, the Capri was domestically produced as a Mercury-badged version of the Mustang, using a few of its own styling cues.
+From 1979 to 1986, the Capri was domestically produced as a badge engineered variant of the Mustang, using a few of its own styling cues.

 The third-generation Mustang had two different front-end styles.
-From 1979 to 1986, the front end was angled back using four rectangular headlights, known by enthusiasts as "four eyes".
-The front end was restyled for 1987 to 1993 model years to reflect the contemporary, rounded-off "aero" style of the Ford Taurus using flush-composite headlamps and a smooth grille-less nose.
+From 1979 to 1986, the front end was angled back using four rectangular headlights.
+The front end was restyled for 1987 to 1993 model years providing a rounded-off "aero" style with flush-composite headlamps and a smooth grille-less nose.

 1982 marked the return of the Mustang GT (replacing the Cobra) which used a specially-modified high-output 302 cu in (4.9 L) engine.

-1983 saw the return of the Mustang convertible after a nine-year absence.
+In 1983, Ford again offered a convertible Mustang, after a nine-year absence.
 The front fascias of all Mustangs were restyled, featuring new grilles, sporting "blue oval" Ford emblems for the first time.

 1984 introduced the high-performance Mustang SVO, which featured a 2.3 L turbocharged and intercooled four-cylinder engine and unique bodywork.